We offer a range of therapeutic support to help our pupils re-engage with learning

 Speech & Language Therapy

-Future Education commissions speech and language therapy services from ISLTS (Independent Speech and Language Therapy Services Ltd) to provide assessment, direct or in-direct therapy, advice, and support to identified students attending the school during the academic year.
+Future Education commissions speech and language therapy from ISLTS (Independent Speech and Language Therapy Services Ltd) to provide assessment, therapy sessions, advice to professionals working with students and their parents, throughout the school during the academic year.

 Each student’s speech, language and communication skills are an essential part of their learning, development, and future potential.